adavarski/SaaS-ML-k8s/k8s/003-data/30000-airflow/README.md

 Airflow UI password can be found in helm/files/secrets/airflow/AFPW

-## From here you can copy files and set AWS creds manually

 ### Set up everyhting by hand

 Go to the docker/base and build the base img after that go to docker/dag and build the dag image